How Initial Approval Works in Health Insurance ?

 • Medical history and any other relevant documents.

 Your insurer examines the submitted documents to confirm several important factors before giving initial approval.
 First, they check the policy's active status to make sure the coverage is valid and current.
-Next, they verify if the specified medical condition is included in the policy's terms and conditions.
+Next, they verify whether the specified medical condition is covered under the policy's terms and conditions.
 Additionally, they will assess whether the prescribed treatment is medically necessary and follows standard medical protocols.

-Additionally, they ensure that the hospital where your treatment is planned is part of the insurance provider's cashless network hospital, as this is essential for accessing cashless facilities.
+They also confirm that the hospital is part of the insurer’s cashless network, which is essential for availing cashless treatment.
 This comprehensive verification process reduces any chance of discrepancies during final approval.

-Once your insurer confirms all details, they provide an initial approval.
-This means that your insurer is open to reviewing your claim.
+3. Conditional Approval: Once all details are verified, the insurer issues initial approval, allowing the hospital to proceed with treatment under cashless terms.
 Thus, it allows the hospital to move forward with the procedure without needing you to cover hospital costs upfront, aside from any non-covered charges, if applicable.

 Is Initial Approval Final?

-Many policyholders mistakenly believe that the initial approval allows the claim to be settled.
+Many policyholders mistakenly assume that initial approval guarantees claim settlement. to be settled.
 However, initial approval is not a final authorisation.
 This is a provisional approval that has to be carefully reviewed during the final review process.
 Additional documentation after treatment completion includes:

 • Medical reports and discharge summaries